 Application, Tuition Fees, and Scholarships

 The international application period for masters programmes commences in October and closes in January every year.
+For Swedish students the application closes mid April.
 You must fulfill the general requirements for master programmes.
 Find out how to apply.

 Students who are not citizens of the European Union (EU), European Economic Area (EEA) or Switzerland are required to pay application and tuition fees to study at Master’s level in Sweden.
 There are no application and tuition fees for students who are citizens of a country within the EU, EEA or Switzerland.
 Read more about tuition fees.